OctopusZh/OctopusZh.github.io/OctopusZh's Blog/content/about/index.md

 A full-stack developer in Go/JAVA/Python/C/C++ and React/Vue.

-A freshman in cybersecurity.
+A rookie in cybersecurity.

-Be curious about all the unknown.
+Curious about all the unknown.

 And always a learner.